SumedhaZaware/Data-Science-and-Big-Data-Analytics-SPPU-2019-Pattern/README.md

 ## Group A- Data Science
 **Assignment 1**

-Perform the following operations using Python on any open source dataset (e.g., data.csv)
+<p align="justify">Perform the following operations using Python on any open source dataset (e.g., data.csv)
 1. Import all the required Python Libraries.
 2. Locate an open source data from the web (e.g. https://www.kaggle.com).
 Provide a clear description of the data and its source (i.e., URL of the web site).